TondaHack/eth-transaction-check/README.md

 WebApi is Pheonix application including REST API (scope `api/v1/`) and very simple React application (scope `/`).
 REST API and WEB application are in one module and when the app will crease they could be separated.

+Both applications include tests.
+The Core app includes mocked test to check functionality without Eherscan impact and WebAPI includes tests without mocks to check the whole integration.
+More tests are needed and It could be done as next step of development.

 ## ENV
   * API_KEY="YourEtherscanApiKeyToken"